Pythagoras: Reputed travels

-Modern scholarship has shown that the culture of Archaic Greece was heavily influenced by those of Levantine and Mesopotamian cultures, which appears to have been recognized by authors later in the Classical and Hellenistic periods, who attributed many of Pythagoras's unusual and unconventional beliefs to invented travels to far off lands, where he learned from those people himself.
-The doctrine of metempsychosis, or reincarnation of the soul after death, which Herodotus had mistakenly attributed to the Egyptians, led to an elaborate tale where Pythagoras learned the Egyptian language from the Pharaoh Amasis II himself, and then traveled to study with the Egyptian priests at Diospolis (Thebes), where he was the only foreigner ever to be granted the privilege of taking part in their worship.
+Modern scholarship has shown that the culture of Archaic Greece was heavily influenced by those of Levantine and Mesopotamian cultures, which appears to have been recognized by authors later in the Classical and Hellenistic periods, who attributed many of Pythagoras's unusual and unconventional beliefs to travels to far off lands, where he learned from those people himself.
+The doctrine of metempsychosis, or reincarnation of the soul after death, which Herodotus and Diogenes Laertius had attributed to the Egyptians, led to an elaborate tale where Pythagoras learned the Egyptian language from the Pharaoh Amasis II himself, and then traveled to study with the Egyptian priests at Diospolis (Thebes), where he was the only foreigner ever to be granted the privilege of taking part in their worship.
 Other ancient writers, however, claimed that Pythagoras had learned these teachings from the Magi in Persia or even from Zoroaster himself.
 The Phoenicians are also reputed to have taught Pythagoras arithmetic and the Chaldeans to have taught him astronomy.
-By the third century BC, Pythagoras was already reported to have studied under the Jews as well.
-By the third century AD, Pythagoras was also reported by Philostratus to have studied under sages or gymnosophists in India, and, according to Iamblichus, also with the Celts and Iberians.
+By the third century BC, Pythagoras was also reported to have studied under the Jews as well.
+By the third century AD, Pythagoras was also reported by Philostratus to have studied under sages or gymnosophists in India and, according to Iamblichus, also with the Celts and Iberians.